5 star average review

 The most popular days of the year for retailers to offer a coupon code is on Black Friday and Cyber Monday.
 Most of all retailers have some type of promotion and many have codes going on.
 Frequently the codes used on these popular shopping holidays are not that inventive... try the code CYBERMONDAY on Cyber Monday, and Black Friday on BLACKFRIDAY.
 Other days during December you can try code: HOLIDAY.

 Similar to Holiday phrases, some retailers often partake in large events.
-For example, last month the Super Bowl had a variety of online codes to use like BOWL, SUPER, or even just FOOTBALL.
+For example, the Super Bowl is a major sporting event (some may consider it a holiday!) and leading up to this event you can try a variety of online codes like BOWL, SUPER, or even just FOOTBALL.

 Often retailers will tweet out a discount, and simply use the promo code phrase TWITTER.
 Same goes for Facebook pages, often a merchant will mention a discount and use the term FACEBOOK.
 We’ve seen hundreds of retailers offer these as coupon codes over the years, many still run them.
 It’s truly amazing how many retailers use these codes, often on an ongoing basis.

 Yep, that’s right… we’re saying you should actually enter the code TEST at checkout.
 We’ve manually tested this code on several hundred websites in the past few years.
 Honestly, most often the code has not worked, but when it does it is very gratifying.
-For example, Casper, the popular mattress company, is pictured below for a cool $50 off your purchase.
-While you may find better discount codes for Casper periodically, this seems to be running all the time.
+For example, your search for a Casper promo code (for a discount on the popular mattress company), may not yield this TEST code anywhere.
+However, just watch the animated GIF pictured below to see it working for a cool $50 off your purchase.
+While you may find better discount codes for Casper periodically, this seems to be running all the time… any perhaps forgotten about.

-Another example is the popular ticketing website, SeatGeek (pictured below), where we found $20 off your tickets purchase with the code TEST that seems to have no expiration.
+Another example is the popular ticketing website, we found a SeatGeek coupon (pictured below), where we found $20 off your ticket purchase with the code TEST that seems to have no expiration.

 We also found some total outliers.
 We scored 100% off on Ugg boots when testing last year (which was promptly fixed, but we did get the boots) and have seen it work on several sites for 50% off.